-All visitors are required to show proof of vaccination and wear a mask (unless an exception applies)
+All visitors to hospitals may be required to show proof of vaccination and wear a mask (unless an exception applies).

 Residential aged and disability care facilities

 - Masks must be worn by staff and visitors indoors and outdoors (unless an exception applies).

 - Proof of vaccination is required to enter residential aged care facilities but not for residential disability care facilities.